lizekang/DSTC10-MOD/data/README.md

 We release the train/valid data set on google drive and two test version sets will be used online challenging leaderboard.

-We are releasing the data divided into the following two subsets:
+The data divided into the following three subsets:

 * Training set
   * c_train.json: Chinese training instances